rixx/books.rixx.de/data/reviews/max-barry/lexicon/index.md

 - book: lev-grossman/the-magicians
   text: Also current-time grey morality magic school in a depressing and grim world,
     Narnia edition
+- book: scott-hawkins/the-library-at-mount-char
+  text: A young woman has to use her supernaturally good language skills in a life-or-death struggle.
 review:
   date_read:
   - 2020-08-21